Hardware-based full disk encryption: Vulnerabilities

 Typically FDE, once unlocked, will remain unlocked as long as power is provided.
 Researchers at Universität Erlangen-Nürnberg have demonstrated a number of attacks based on moving the drive to another computer without cutting power.
 Additionally, it may be possible to reboot the computer into an attacker-controlled operating system without cutting power to the drive.

 When a computer with a self-encrypting drive is put into sleep mode, the drive is powered down, but the encryption password is retained in memory so that the drive can be quickly resumed without requesting the password.
 An attacker can take advantage of this to gain easier physical access to the drive, for instance, by inserting extension cables.

 The firmware of the drive may be compromised and so any data that is sent to it may be at risk.
 Even if the data is encrypted on the physical medium of the drive, the fact that the firmware is controlled by a malicious third-party means that it can be decrypted by that third-party.
 If data is encrypted by the operating system, and it is sent in a scrambled form to the drive, then it would not matter if the firmware is malicious or not.

 Criticism

-Hardware solutions have also been criticised for being poorly documented.
+Hardware solutions have gained criticism for being poorly documented.
 Many aspects of how the encryption is done are not published by the vendor.
 This leaves the user with little possibility to judge the security of the product and potential attack methods.
 It also increases the risk of a vendor lock-in.

 In addition, implementing system wide hardware-based full disk encryption is prohibitive for many companies due to the high cost of replacing existing hardware.
 This makes migrating to hardware encryption technologies more difficult and would generally require a clear migration and central management solution for both hardware- and software-based full disk encryption solutions. however Enclosed hard disk drive FDE and Removable Hard Drive FDE are often installed on a single drive basis.